 A Joint IVA will normally last for 5-6 years.
 If you separate from your spouse or partner during this time your ability to maintain the agreed payments may be put at risk.

-If the split is amicable you could both agree to carry on paying the agreement between you as normal.
+Given the split is amicable, you could both agree to carry on paying the agreement between you as normal.
 If you need to reduce the payments due to increased living expenses this might be possible but would have to be agreed with your creditors.

 Where the split is acrimonious it is usually best to separate the Arrangement.
 One option is for you both to continue making your own payments into you own IVA.